aetperf/aetperf.github.io/_posts/WP_2023-04-04-TPC-H-benchmark-of-Hyper-and-DuckDB-on-Windows-and-Linux-OS.md

-# TPC-H benchmark of Hyper and DuckDB on Windows and Linux OS

 **Update** Apr 12, 2023 - It seems that Windows 11's poor performance may be due to conflicting BIOS/OS settings when dual-booting.
 We are investigating...
 Additionally, I have corrected the version of Windows 11 in the post from Home to Professional.